yl3829/deblur_tf/README.md

 ```

 ## Pre-trained model
 In the floder `model`, we saved two models that we pre-trained for about 20 epoches.
+Details about the two models can be found in `model_log.txt`.